MR-Elbarbary/MR-Elbarbary/README.md

 - 💞️ I’m looking to collaborate on studying
 - 📫 How to reach me discord elbarbary#4004

-- CS (AI) engineer at Alexandria university
+- CS (AI and data science) engineer at Alexandria university
 - discord elbarbary#4004

 <!---